Voices heard but not understood

 This situation changed in 1883 when a man by the name of George Thornton used the drowning of a young Aboriginal boy living in the Sydney Boatshed (which is now the Sydney Opera House) as the catalyst for establishing the NSW Aborigines Protection Board.
 The first act of this new body was to round up every Aboriginal person living in places such as the Sydney Boatshed, Elizabeth Bay, Rose Bay and numerous camps around Botany Bay and forcibly move them to La Perouse Mission on the northern head of Botany Bay.
 My grandmothers’ great grandparents were living on the northern head with four other families at the time.

 The next step taken by the Protection Board was to provide regular rations to those confined to La Perouse Aboriginal Mission.
 However, the Protection Board was surprised to discover that the Aboriginal people living there rejected the rations.
 This prompted an investigation which revealed that, in the then fertile waters of Botany Bay, my Aboriginal community was operating a commercial fishing fleet!
 The business model was, once they had fulfilled their cultural responsibilities by feeding the community, excess fish was delivered to the prominent colonial Wentworth and Hill families, with whom our leaders had strong relationships.
-The Hill’s and the Wenthworth’s then sold these fish at a site now known as Pyrmont, thus establishing the Sydney Fish Markets we know today and providing an invaluable food source to the colony.
+The Hill’s and the Wenthworth’s then sold these fish from their estates within the colony of Sydney which provided an invaluable food source to the colony.
 Profits were split evenly between the Aboriginal community and their distributors, providing a meaningful income to Sydney’s first peoples.
 I am confident that this arrangement was one of the first, if not the first, of the many social enterprises launched within Australia since colonisation.

 In my view, the next act of the Protection Board was so damaging that it is still felt by my community today.
 Realising that the income generated by the La Perouse Aboriginal commercial fishing fleet was greater than the combined income of the entire Protection Board, they decided to confiscate our fishing boats and nets.
 It was at this point that, against our will, we were forced into a cycle of welfare dependence.
 A cycle which we are still fighting our way out of this very day.